Tag Archives: video games

 It's a great tool for telling how fast some guy pacing around in your office is going, robot armor and smart windshield HUDs.
 But what else could it be used for?

-Also tagged augmented reality, entertainment, mobile, radar, suggestions, zombies Leave a comment
+Posted in augmented reality, games Also tagged entertainment, mobile, radar, zombies Leave a comment

 EA Criterion designer Richard Franke on zombies, gamers, and “shiny brightly coloured things”